Jonathan Reynolds (writer): Early life and acting career

 Reynolds was born in Fort Smith, Arkansas, on February 13, 1942.
 His father was Donald Worthington Reynolds, founder of the Donrey media group, and his mother was Edith Reynolds.
 Reynolds attended Denison University in Ohio and received a bachelor of fine arts degree in 1965.
 He afterwards spent a year at the London Academy of Music and Dramatic Art.
 He returned to the United States and found work in New York as an understudy for the character of Rosencrantz in the Broadway run of Rosencrantz and Guildenstern Are Dead.
 Reynolds disliked the lack of influence actors had over the direction of the play so turned to writing.

 Playwriting

 Reynolds became a writer for television personalities David Frost and Dick Cavett.
 His playwriting breakthrough came in 1975 with a simultaneous run of two one-act comedy plays: Rubbers about the New York State Legislature and Yanks 3, Detroit 0, Top of the Seventh about a veteran baseball pitcher.
 These ran at the off-Broadway American Place Theater for several months.
 The theater, usually operating on a subscription-only basis, found the plays so successful that it opened up to external sales for the first time in its then 11-year history.
 Newsweek described Reynolds as "a very funny new playwright ... his double bill is by far the funniest event of the season".
+The one-acts received their west coast premiere at the Back Alley Theatre in Los Angeles in 1980.